kapouer/notemplate-minify/README.md

 Features
 --------

-The minified files are automatically updated :
+Stylesheets are auto-prefixed and minified when:
-* when their sources are modified
+* their sources are modified
-* when any template using them is modified
+* any template using them is modified

 KNOWN BUGS
 ----------

-B minified file not up-to-date.
+Q minified file not up-to-date.
-W	When deploying or pulling from git, `touch views/*`
+A	When deploying or pulling from git, `touch views/*`

-B if a stylesheet and its images is in a subdir of the minified css, the
+Q if a stylesheet and its images is in a subdir of the minified css, the
 	paths will be wrong.
-W	Add a symlink to the subdir assets in the dir containing the minified file.
+A	Add a symlink to the subdir assets in the dir containing the minified file.